 - The first episode really was made using paper cut-outs, but it took such a ridiculously long time to animate the show switched to Industrial Light and Magic's animation system.
 Using such powerful computers to do extremely crude drawings cut animation time down to just five days, allowing South Park to be the first topical cartoon.
 The full capabilities of the setup can be seen in the Hell sequences of The Movie.

 - Occasionally played straight as well (but usually as a gag) like in the episodes "Good Times with Weapons" and "Major Boobage".

-- The show's later seasons, while maintaining the same designs for the most part, is also far more detailed.
+- The show's later seasons, while maintaining the same designs and style for the most part, is also far more detailed.
 The characters have a far larger variation of poses and angles which allow for more fluid animation.
 Scenery is also much more lush and detailed, near nothing like the original layouts that were very much made to look like the original pilot's cutout style.

-- Hey Arnold went through quite an extensive animation bump around the time of season 3 and only got better from there.
+- Hey Arnold! went through quite an extensive animation bump around the time of season 3 and only got better from there.
 The animation studios still varied, but compared to the first and second season of the show the change was dramatic.
 The movie also looks amazing in comparison.

 - The Planet Express ship and building exterior from Futurama, necessarily animated via 3D.
 Certain other sequences are bumped, especially if wrap-around views of characters are needed.

 - Most of Aqua Teen Hunger Force is animated at about the level of a Flash cartoon.
 But when something is animated, it tends to be surprisingly detailed.
 Carl's walking animation is one example.